 B. 16-66-218 - Real or personal property used as a residence, up to $800 if single or $1,250 if married.

-11 U.S.C. § 522 - Tax exempt retirement accounts (including 401(k)s, 403(b)s, profit-sharing and money purchase plans, SEP and SIMPLE IRAs, and defined benefit plans).
+11 U.S.C. § 522 - Tax exempt retirement accounts (including 401(k)s, 403(b)s, profit-sharing, and money purchase plans, SEP and SIMPLE IRAs, and defined benefit plans).

-11 U.S.C. § 522(b)(3)(C)(n) - IRAS and Roth IRAs to $1,171,150.
+11 U.S.C. § 522(b)(3)(C)(n) - IRAS and Roth IRAs to a certain amount set by federal law.

 11-9-110 - Workers' compensation.